melville87/energy-cons-viz/README.md

 ## Data Analytics and Machine Learning Models with Python.

-This repo contains a collection of projects that include: <br/>
+This repo contains projects on the following topics: <br/>

 * __Predicting customer churn rate__: being able to effectively target customers at risk of churning (customers that are likely to rescind a contract with the company) with tailored plans or other incentives for retention is a key capability that many companies strive to achieve.
 Here, data on customers of a telecommunication company has been analyzed to identify customers at high risk of churning; various models have been used to predict the customers who will churn using the `sklearn` library in Python: <br/>
   (1) Logistic Regression with L1 regularization.